bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 - my-website
 category: blog
 author: robert
 description: Dark mode!
-New typography!
+Updated typography!
 Refined design!
 ---

 With dark mode on every website nowadays, my website seems to have fallen a bit behind the times.
-I decided it was about time to give my website a bit of a facelift!
+I decided it was about time to give my website a bit of a facelift - and over-hype it with a blog post!

 This round of improvements didn't strictly happen this month, but a lot of it was spurred on by my recent reading of the [iA Design Blog](https://ia.net/design/blog).
 I think their website is absolutely gorgeous, and it made the lacklustre of `bobheadxi.dev` all the more apparent.

-For the unfamiliar, my site started off over 2 years ago with the [indigo Jekyll theme](https://github.com/sergiokopplin/indigo).
-I have since made quite a number of changes to it, and started writing about these changes [last year](/march-2020-site-updates).
+For the unfamiliar, my site started off over 2 years ago with the [`indigo` Jekyll theme](https://github.com/sergiokopplin/indigo).
+I have since made quite a number of changes to it, mostly in random spurts of effort, and started [writing about these periods of changes last year](/march-2020-site-updates).

 I quite like how things turned out for this set of changes - hope you do as well!